Idkwhat77/idkwhat77.github.io/_posts/2025-06-25-11-derivativeTRUEFIGHT.md

 Now we have the derivative.
 Pretty complicated honestly.

+## Random Fact!
+When solving a derivative question, if we want to find a specific x on the derivative and the answer is larger than 0 (x > 0), that means the graph is going up on that x.
+If it's smaller than 0 (x < 0), it's the opposite.
+This will be useful in finding if the graph has a top peak or the minimum (bottom peak) for the derivative.

 ## Comparison of Limit Solving Methods

 | Method              | When to Use                                   | Example Problem                     |